 - We may not be able to meet your request within the timeframe due to prior commitments.

 - If you need to cancel an event or presentation, please advise us 1 week before.

 - It may take 10 days for a staff member to process and get back to you.

 At headspace Maitland we believe that youth participation is fundamental to the delivery of quality services for young people.
 We aim to provide young people with opportunities to meaningfully participate and collaborate in our daily operations, structure and services.

 Our Youth Reference Group(YRG) meets up every three weeks to discuss all that happens at headspace Maitland.
 Our dedicated members come along to an array of community events such as Youth Rockin' the Black Dog, Groovin the Moo, The ARAFMI Walk of Pride and National Youth Week to advocate for headspace.

 Wanna join the team?
 We are always looking for new members!
 If you're aged between 12 and 25, live in the Maitland and Upper Hunter region and are passionate about promoting good mental health and wellbeing to young people then:

 All 4 One

 All 4 One is a monthly social support group for same sex attracted, intersex and gender diverse young people or young people who are questioning their sexual or gender identity and friends and allies of the LGBTIQ+ community.
 It is a chance to meet like minded people, hang out and create a safe space.
+We regularly host events for young people interested in getting involved too!
 Give us a call on 4931 1000 for more info!
 Download a copy of our flyer here.